chunloklo/cs4641-unsupervised/README.txt

+Please visit https://github.com/chunloklo/cs4641-unsupervised for the code.

-Code for each dataset is stored in separate ipynb files.
+Code to run experiments with each dataset is stored in separate ipynb files.
+There are two datasets, the MAGIC Gamma telescope dataset and forest cover type dataset.

 For the clustering code, please run
 MAGICGamma.ipynb